 A listing of Network Providers is available online at ambetter.coordinatedcarehealth.com.
-We have plan Physicians, Hospitals, and other Medical Practitioners who have agreed to provide you with your healthcare services.
-You may find any of our Network Providers by completing the "Find a Provider" function on our website and selecting our Ambetter from Coordinated Care Network.
+Ambetter from Coordinated Care's provider network is the CCCWA Exchange.
+CCCWA Exchange has plan Physicians, Hospitals, and other Medical Practitioners who have agreed to provide you healthcare services.
+You can find our Network Providers by visiting out website and using the "Find a Provider" function.
 There you will have the ability to narrow your search by Provider specialty, zip code, gender, whether or not they are currently accepting new patients, and languages spoken.
 Your search will produce a list of providers based on your search criteria and will give you other information such as address, phone number, office hours, and qualifications.

-At any time, you can request a copy of the Provider directory at no charge by calling Member Services at 1-877-687-1197.
+At any time, you can request a printed copy of the Provider directory at no charge by calling Member Services at 1-877-687-1197.
 In order to obtain benefits, you must designate a Network Primary Care Provider for each Member.
 We can also help you pick a Primary Care Provider (PCP).
-We can make your choice of Primary Care Provider effective on the next business day, if the selected Physician caseload permits.
+We can make your choice of Primary Care Provider effective on the next business day, if the selected Physician's caseload permits.
 We will notify you if your Primary Care Provider leaves our Network.
 You will be provided continued access, and your coverage will continue under the terms of this Contract for at least sixty (60) days from that notice.

-Call the Primary Care Provider's office if you want to make an appointment.
+Call the Provider's office if you want to make an appointment.
 If you need help, call Member Services at 1-877-687-1197.
-We will help you make the appointment.